skysemone/PythonNotes/01_Lutz_Python/Ch4/Problems/Additional Solutions.md

 print(M)

 ```
 ### 2.)
-Using **csv**, read data2.txt into a nested list of floats.
+Using 'csv', read data2.txt into a nested list of floats.
 If there is any data missing, a zero should be written.
 Letting L by the nested list,
 ```python
 >>>print(L)